 In a synchrotron, charged subatomic particles (typically electrons) are accelerated through a large ring.
 As their paths bend, the electrons emit synchrotron light, which can range from infrared wavelengths up to X-rays.
 “Beam lines” attached to the ring carry off this light to perform a wide range of scientific experiments.
 In 1997, as German synchrotron BESSY I was nearing replacement, physicist Herman Winick of the Stanford Linear Accelerator Center in Menlo Park, Calif., proposed using it as the seed for an international research facility in the Middle East.
+Called SESAME, the facility is now under construction in

 Eye candy might more appropriately be called brain candy.
 Seeing a pretty face is like eating a piece of oh-so-sweet chocolate — for the brain, if not for the stomach.
 In fact, attractive faces activate the same reward circuitry in the brain as food, drugs and money.
 For humans, there is something captivating and unforgettable about the arrangement of two balls, a point and a horizontal slit on the front of the head.